When my firstborn was three months old, I looked at my partner and said, “if we’re going to have another one, we need to do it now”.

 Well, be careful what you wish for.
 A month later I was pregnant again and furiously googling, "babies 12 months apart – help".

-My ‘Irish twins’, as they’re referred to, are now 15 months and nine weeks old, and I’m only just getting my head around the gig (i.e. I’ve brushed my teeth every morning four days in a row).
+My kids are now 15 months and nine weeks old, and I’m only just getting my head around the gig (i.e. I’ve brushed my teeth every morning four days in a row).

 Here are a few things I wish I’d known.